haquenafeem/gopunch/Readme.md

 - Easy To Use
 - Use Own Unmarshal Logic
 - Create With/Without Timer
-- Easy To Use
 - Default JSON Oriented
 - Request/Respose Modification
-- Examples To Get Your Started
+- Examples To Get You Started
 - All Tests/Examples Based On `JSON Place Holder`
 - Tests Passing